NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 DOLLY: The International Space Station is the largest floating structure in the universe.
 It is made of steel and is about the size of a small house.
 OASST: Sure!
 Here are a few interesting facts about space travel:\n\n1.
 Space travel is possible even with small amounts of fuel.
 The amount of
 COMBINED: The first human to set foot on the Moon was Neil Armstrong.
+FEDAVG: The first person to travel to space was Neil Armstrong, who set foot on the moon in 1969.
 ```
 Note that models mostly gives plausible answers, but ALPACA-finetuned model in fact gives misinformation, since it should be Yuri Gagarin who is the first human to orbit the Earth.
-On the other hand, the model trained on the combined dataset is able to generate a more accurate answer.
+On the other hand, the model trained on the combined dataset, as well as the FL model trained with FedAvg, are able to generate a more accurate answer.

 Next, we ask the model to answer a question according to a given context, one instance from [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/).